Child Sexual Abuse: Duty to Report

 The child protective website also says if you are not being hurt but want to talk to someone about being hurt you can call the Designated Intake Agency or call your local emergency police number.

-Also, If you are a child or youth in Manitoba and would like to talk to someone, the CFS website advises that you visit the Kids Help Phone website or call 1-800-668-6868.
+Also, if you are a child or youth in Manitoba and would like to talk to someone, the CFS website advises that you visit the Kids Help Phone website or call 1-800-668-6868.
 You can also text CONNECT to 686868.
 You can call at any time of the day or night and you do not have to give your name.

-If you are worried about a sexual picture or video that has been shared online (or you worry it will be shared online), or if you are experiencing any form of sexual victimization online, you can make a report to us at www.cybertip.ca, visit our website NeedHelpNow.ca, or contact us.
+If you are worried about a sexual picture or video that has been shared online (or you worry it will be shared online), or if you are experiencing any form of sexual victimization online, you can make a report to us at Cybertip.ca, visit our website NeedHelpNow.ca, or contact us.

 I want to remain anonymous when I report.
 Can I do that?